niickmerc/MiProperties/README.md

-# Property Management Application (CPSC210 Project)
+# Property Management Application (CPSC 210 Project)

 My project is focused around the world of residential property management.
 This application will help individuals